-Note 1: Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motor caravan, e.g. passengers, optional equipment, essential habitation equipment and personal effects such as clothing, food, pets, bicycles, sailboards, sports equipment, etc.
+Note 1: Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motorhome, e.g. passengers, optional equipment, essential habitation equipment and personal effects such as clothing, food, pets, bicycles, sailboards and sports equipment, etc.

-Note 2: Warning - Under no circumstances should the maximum technically permissible laden mass of this motor caravan, or its individual axles, be exceeded.
+Note 2: Warning - Under no circumstances should the maximum technically permissible laden mass of your motorhome be exceeded.